 As I walked along the rows and rows of dusty books in Bird Library, which has become more of a place for hoarding dead human thoughts than anything else, it struck me that many students do not read physical books anymore unless it's for research or a text book.
 In fact, the job of librarian has morphed from the sweet, elderly lady teaching the Dewy Decimal System so many of us grew up on, into a tech savvy gatekeeper of information.
 Syracuse University currently has the number one school in Information Studies which does just that, studies information- how it is collected, how it is shared, how it is kept and how to monetize it.
 Long gone are the days when thoughts and ideas were found nestled in a book, it is now easily tapped into digitally which makes brick and mortar academia libraries with all of its, microfilm and yellowing pages seem obsolete.
 Bird Library doubles as more of student hang out, aptly called "Club Bird" and study hall than a library.
 The Age of Information has definitely changed the game of who can find out how, what, when, where and why and that is opening up the discussion of what we are actually learning or not learning.

 Syracuse University's first female chancellor, Nancy Cantor, who the students "fondly" call "Chancy Nancy" and many of the faculty see the writing on the wall and are trying to do everything to avoid what seems to the the inevitable, the fall of traditional academia.
-Yeah, I said it again.
+[Update 2.2.2014: Nancy Cantor is no longer the Chancellor, she is now the Chancellor for Rutgers Univeristy-Newark] Yeah, I said it again.
 Through initiatives with the local community, Syracuse University has been aggressively trying to team book knowledge with the real world so that students have an opportunity, if they see fit, to not only build a foundation in their chosen career, but also launch it.
 To be able to start your career as an undergraduate instead of waiting for someone to give you a job should be the role of academia.
 The thing is, I only see a few students taking advantage of this reality, but this may change in the coming years.
 Waiting for someone to give you a job is become more and more obscene, especially since most of the new jobs will not cover the debt that is being racked up by some students.
 And forget post studies, one can reasonably graduate a half a million dollars in debt (without considerable scholarships), so the old role of traditional academia is considerably outdated and costly.

 In my opinion, the transitional future of the "four year" undergraduate degree will have to be more radical than what the chancellor is now implementing and lies in concentrations (taking classes only in your major) which will take less time to matriculate (less costly), will be based even more on real world experience, and very little on required core classes, which are forgotten as quickly as they are taken.
 Critical thinking will be the norm as ideas are shared and old theories tested and debated.
 No longer will the old guard of Western thought reign unchallenged because people from different backgrounds and perspectives will be able to share their experiences which will put the old ways of thinking to a test.
 As young people are getting more and more in touch with their passion or calling and the question of going to college full-time is being raised, this needed change in academia is in line with the reemergence of the artisan-- local, independent contractors or entrepreneurs highly crafted in their sphere of expertize.
 And along with artisans, we are seeing a return of the the apprentice because there is an increase need for real life experience over easily "Googled" book learned information and this is where meta-academia can shine as a bridge for young students entering the world stage through engaging the local community.
 Syracuse University has the foresight to not only recognize this need but the gumption to actually take radical, progressive measures to capitalize on the changing times, which is in full alignment with the history of a school that never played it safe.